Sandip420/assignmentmanagementsystem/README.md

 ## Steps to follow

 1. Download and extract zip file.
-2. Using SSMS, create a database 'AssignmentDB' and import database file 'AssignmentDB.bak'.
+2. Using SSMS, create a database 'AssignmentDB' and restore database file 'AssignmentDB.bak'.
 3. Run AssignmentDB_Project.sln with Visual Studio.
 4. Change data source of the connection string in dbconnection.cs file.
 Note: You can get your datasource in the server explorer window in Visual Studio.